ParaCoToUl/noarr-pipelines/docs/core-principles.md

 ## Basics

 Noarr pipelines aims to provide a framework for building computational pipelines for GPGPU computing.
-These pipelines are designed to process data that won't fit into GPU memory in one batch and needs to be streamed.
+These pipelines are designed to process data that would not fit into GPU memory in one batch and needs to be streamed.
 The user has to define a way to break the data down to a sequence of smaller chunks, process individual chunks and then re-assemble the result from those chunks.

 The core conceptual unit of a pipeline is a *compute node*.
-It's an entity that receives one chunk of data and is triggered to perform a computation on that chunk.
+It is an entity that receives one chunk of data and is triggered to perform a computation on that chunk.
 The computation can produce a new chunk, modify the existing or perform an aggregation or do any combination of these actions.

 ```cpp
 // create a compute node